-Primary coursework includes: Ecology, Biological Applications of GIS Technology, Environmental Science Internship, Survey of Life Forms, Zoology, Genetics, and Chemical Principles I & II.
-General Education requirements include courses in Plant Biology, Environmental Biology, Concepts of Biology, Fundamentals of Statistics, Introduction to Sociology, Ethics, and Written and Oral Communication.
+Primary coursework includes Ecology, Biological Applications of GIS Technology, Environmental Science Internship, General Biology II, Zoology, Genetics, and Chemical Principles I & II.
+General Education requirements include courses in Plant Biology, Environmental Biology, General Biology I, Fundamentals of Statistics, Introduction to Sociology, Ethics, and Written and Oral Communication.

 RCTC offers an Associate in Science (AS) degree in Environmental Science.
-It can be completed in two years.
-This program has transfer agreements with four-year universities, including Winona State University, University of Minnesota-Crookston, and University of Wisconsin-River Falls.
+It can be completed in two years with proper planning of science lab coursework.

 Program Start Date(s)

+Students can begin general education requirements any semester.
 Students can begin the program course requirements any semester.
 Some courses are offered once per year, some courses every semester, and some courses every other year.
-Careful planning and consideration of scheduling and prerequisite coursework (if applicable) is important.
-See http://www.rctc.edu/program/es/additional_information.html for course planning information.
-Working with an academic advisor or program faculty is recommended.
-Please contact Cory.Rubin@rctc.edu or Jennifer.Rubin@rctc.edu with questions about scheduling or planning your coursework.

-Graduates may seek employment opportunities as environmental science technicians, biological technicians, or forest and conservation technicians or continue their education for a wide range of opportunities and career tracks in environmental science.
+Graduates may seek employment opportunities as environmental science technicians, biological technicians, or forest and conservation technicians or continue their education for a wide range of opportunities and career tracks in environmental science-related fields.

 Rochester Community and Technical College is accredited by The Higher Learning Commission.